 Quite a lot to experience, and the food is delicious.
 No need to worry about cigar smoke, there’s no smoking allowed indoors.

 Those of you who are into art are in luck!
-This event is hosted by the city every Wednesday night and is completely free to attend.
+This event is hosted by the city every Wednesday night making it another one of the free things to do in Puerto Vallarta.

 From 6 pm to 10 pm, you’ll visit the various art galleries in Zona Romantica and admire different paintings, sculptures, pottery, and more, while getting a chance to sample some delicious wine.